 Other minerals like iron, copper and zinc are also important.
 They‘re involved in collagen synthesis.
 For iron feed eggs, meat, dandelion or chamomile.
 Try sheep sorrel, lamb, chicken, turkey, eggs and sardines for copper.
 And feed rabbit, lamb, beef, eggs, nettle, sage and dandelion for zinc.

 There are also many supplements that you can add to your dog’s food to help prevent and manage joint problems.
 These Include …

 Omega-3 fatty acids – Omega 3s help reduce inflammation that leads to joint issues.
 They can also help regulate the cells in cartilage and may help protect against cartilage degradation.
-Good sources of omega-3s are green lipped mussels, brains and sardines.
+Good sources of omega-3s are marine oils, brains and sardines.

 Methylsulfonylmethane (MSM) – MSM is a source of sulfur, which your dog needs for collagen synthesis.
 It may also inhibit pain impulses that travel along nerve fibers.
 And it has anti-inflammatory effects and helps reduce muscle spasms.
 MSM is found in most plants and animals.
 But cooking and heating will destroy most MSM so they must be fed raw.

 Bioflavonoids – Flavones, flavonoids, quercetin, rutin, and procyanidins are bioflavonoids.
 They’re in colorful fruits and veggies and have antioxidant and anti-inflammatory properties.
 They can also inhibit inflammatory and damaging enzymes.